pdimens/harpy/Modules/readmapping.md

 order: 5
 ---

-# Mapping Reads onto a Reference Genome
+# :icon-quote: Mapping Reads onto a genome
 ===  :icon-checklist: You will need
 - at least 4 cores/threads available
 - a genome assembly in FASTA format